 Due to your sister’s less-than-stellar driving record and bad credit, your car insurance rates would rise once she was added to your car insurance policy.

-Other ways to lower car insurance rates
+Here’s how to lower your car insurance rates

 Instead of defrauding your car insurance company, which could lead to you losing your car insurance policy — and being reported to the state to be penalized by it — you should tell your sister it’s not an option.